alpa-projects/alpa/docs/tutorials/alpa_on_slurm.rst

     .. note::

-        Note here the argument gpus_per_node should not exceed the number of GPU you have on each node.
+        Note here the argument :code:`gpus_per_node` should not exceed the number of GPU you have on each node.

 Then we spawn worker nodes on other nodes we have and connect then to HEAD: